**See the bottom of this page for PDF versions of the BIOLOGY Major Checklist for your class year**

 - Two courses in mathematics, statistics, and/or physics at the level of MATH-111, STATS-111, and PHYS-116 or above.

-- Students with Advanced Placement scores may satisfy these requirement by taking alternative upper-level courses.
+- Students with Advanced Placement scores may satisfy these requirements by taking alternative upper-level courses.

 - CHEM-151/155 and/or CHEM-161/165 are requisites for several Biology courses.
 Students are therefore encouraged to take CHEM151/155 in the fall of their first year, particularly students whose planned courses emphasize cellular and molecular mechanisms.